spsforks/QB64-Wiki/CIRCLE.md

 > *Explanation:* The square of the circle radius will be greater than or equal to the sum of the square of the mouse coordinates minus the center position when the pointer is inside of the circle.
 In this example the circle color will change from red to green.

-*Example 2:* Program illustrates how the CIRCLE command using a negative radian value can be used to create the hands of a clock.
+Program illustrates how the CIRCLE command using a negative radian value can be used to create the hands of a clock.

 ```vb